 On June 16, 2022, the Company announced the winding down of its eCommerce businesses to focus on augmented reality solutions.
 This resulted in VCM and Infinite Pet ("PET") being classified as discontinued operations.
-On March 9, 2023, the Company completed the sale of PET to a third party for total purchase consideration of \$206,850 (US\$150,000).
-The purchase consideration is to be paid to the Company in cash each month from 50% profits generated by PET after closing of the sale until the purchase price is fully paid.
-The purchase consideration is presented as deferred consideration on the consolidated statements of financial position.
-Prior to the sale, PET had goodwill of \$184,097.
-During the year ended December 31, 2023, the goodwill was impaired to \$nil.
+On March 9, 2023, the Company completed the sale of PET to a third party for total purchase consideration of \$206,850 (US150,000).
+The purchase consideration was structured to be paid monthly from 50% of profits generated by PET post-sale until fully settled and was initially presented as deferred consideration on the consolidated statements of financial position.
+Prior to the sale, PET had goodwill of \$184,097, which was fully impaired to nil during the 12 months period ended December 31, 2023.